nhh979/employee_retention_proj/README.md

 # employee_retention_proj
-This is the capstone assignment of Google Advance Data Analytics on Coursera.
+This is the capstone assignment of Google Advance Data Analytics on Coursera asking us to predict employees likely to quit the company.

 ## The scenario and problem
 Analyze the the data collected by the HP department at Salifort Motors and build a model to predict employees who are likely to leave the company.